Electronic invoicing guide

 Processes

-1. Standardized Invoices: Invoices will follow a standardized format to ensure compliance with OTA regulations.
+Standardized Invoices: Invoices will follow a standardized format (aligned with PEPPOL BIS and the European Standard EN 16931) to ensure compliance with the regulations of the Omani Tax Authority (OTA).

 Upcoming legislative changes